Skip to content

 As long as you’re doing your best, you’re doing enough.
 If you’re giving 100%, you literally cannot give more.

 And the best way to alleviate this worry – and redress an imbalance if there is one – is to ask.
-Ask you partner if there’s anything you can do to help support them or support your household.
+Ask your partner if there’s anything you can do to help support them or support your household.
 The answer might surprise you.

 Sure, it could be something simple, like, “Actually yes.
 Can you please take out the garbage?”
 But it might be something like, “Can I please have a shoulder rub?” or “Can we please make sure to hug each other first thing after work?”
-It might be what they need isn’t about labor but about connection.
+It might be that what they need isn’t about labor but about connection.

 A relationship, a household, is more than a list of chores and a budget.
 There’s an intangible, emotional aspect to “us” that’s just as important.
 And we need to be all in on that part too.